ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

  - Adrian Colon

 #### 8.2 Application Development & Back-End Development
-  The Application Development and Back-End Development have been tasked to:
+  The Application Functionality and Back-End Development have been tasked to:
  - Grant Hardy
  - Ross Thompson
  - Morgan Root